AndersenLab/dry-guide/docs/cendr.md

 To publish the release data on the CeNDR website, you must be logged into the CeNDR website as an Admin user.
 If you do not see the 'Admin' menu in the navbar menu of the site, request administrative privileges for your CeNDR user account.

-Perform the following steps in order:
+__Perform the following steps in order:__

-Updating the site's internal database of Strains (~5 minutes).
+__1. Updating the site's internal database of Strains (~5 minutes).__
 This data is populated from the `C. elegans WI Strain Info` Google Sheet linked in the 'Admin' menu.
 Confirm this data is accurate and formatted correctly before begin the import operation.
 While the table is being updated, some portions of the site may have errors or display incorrect data.
 The status of the table update operation is shown on the Database Operations Admin page, but that status only reflects the success of the database operation - you should also verify the correctness of the updated data.
 The 'strain' table is used to as the data source for the 'Strain Catalog', 'Istotype List', 'Strain Map', 'Strain Issues',  etc...

 - Admin -> Database Operations
   - Click the 'New Operation' button